vegaprotocol/documentation/docs/concepts/vega-chain.md

 * When staking **locked tokens**, the Vega node interacts with the ERC20 vesting contract, which holds tokens that are locked per a vesting schedule, and provides the same utility as the staking bridge smart contract.
 This allows locked tokens to be used for staking and governance while not being freely tradeable.

-Whether tokens are unlocked or locked, the bridge events let the Vega network know of how many tokens a given party has associated and/or unassociated.
+Whether tokens are unlocked or locked, the bridge events let the Vega network know how many tokens a given party has associated and/or dissociated.

 All events (including the above, plus stake per validator and others) are only registered after a certain number of block confirmations, as defined by the network parameter `blockchains.ethereumConfig`.